 The 2018 National Oral History Conference is organised by the Oral History Association of South Africa (OHASA), in collaboration with the Department of Arts and Culture (National Archives of South Africa) and the Western Cape Department of Cultural Affairs and Sport (DCAS).

 The Conference will be hosted from 9 to 12 October 2018 at the Milnerton Library in the Western Cape and the theme is Freedom and Egalitarianism: Nelson Mandela, The Symbol of Democracy.

-OHASA is planning to organise a pre-conference Oral History Workshop to capacitate members and delegates with skills of oral history methodology.
+OHASA is planning a pre-conference Oral History Workshop to capacitate members and delegates with skills of oral history methodology.
 Various aspects of oral history, ranging from memory, and ethics to interviewing techniques will be discussed.

 - The pre-conference Oral History Workshop registration fee is R250,00 per person.
 Please see more details online.

 - Membership and Conference Fees.
 Please see details online.

 - Abstracts/Proposals were invited for contributions to the Conference.
 Although the conference is primarily academic, case study reports and other contributions are recognised.
 The closing date for abstracts and proposals was 16 May 2018.
 Please see details about the sub-themes online.

 “Oral history in South Africa is broadly categorised within the realm of living tradition.
 Sometimes this is referred to as living heritage or oral traditions.
 It has become a transformational mechanism through which past imbalances are addressed, as well as a therapeutical mechanism to deal with South Africa's turbulent past.”
 This is an excerpt from the Oral History Framework of the Western Cape.